Album fact sheet

 However, the album succeeded in Canada and Japan, with the titular lead single "Cruel Summer" peaking at number 10 on the US Billboard Hot 100 and being certified gold.

 The second and final single, "Whenever You're Near Me," received less promotion but peaked at number 76.

 Although it faced initial hurdles, this album made a significant impact on the music scene.
 The album's distinct blend of genres and innovative sound design set the stage for future pop albums.
 Ace of Base's commitment to pushing boundaries and experimenting with their music continues to inspire musicians today.

 In conclusion, this album is more than just a pop album.
 It's a testament to Ace of Base's resilience, creativity, and commitment to their craft.
 Despite initial setbacks, the band created an album that resonated with audiences and left a lasting impression on pop music.

 - What is the significance of the album "Cruel Summer"?

 This is a landmark album from Ace of Base that demonstrated the band's ability to blend genres, experiment with new sounds, and create music that resonates with audiences worldwide.

-- Why did Ace of Base choose to cover Bananarama's "Cruel Summer"?
+- Why did Ace of Base cover Bananarama's "Cruel Summer"?

 - Why did the album initially struggle on the Billboard 200?

-Despite receiving generally favorable reviews from critics, the Album faced initial struggles with recognition, failing to crack the top 100 of the Billboard 200.
-However, the album eventually found success in other markets, including Canada and Japan.
+Despite receiving generally favourable reviews from critics, the Album faced initial struggles with recognition, failing to crack the top 100 of the Billboard 200.
+However, the album eventually succeeded in other markets, including Canada and Japan.